-This condition can cause dryness, excessive tearing, and irritation.
-Ectropion can be caused by several factors, including facial paralysis and injury.
-The most common cause is muscle relaxation due to aging.
+This condition can cause eye dryness, excessive tearing, and irritation.
+Ectropion may be due to several factors, including facial paralysis and injury.
+The most common cause is muscle weakness or slipping due to aging.

-The primary cause of ectropion is the muscle weakness or tissue relaxation that occurs as part of the normal aging process.
+The primary cause of ectropion is muscle weakness or tissue relaxation that occurs as part of the normal aging process.
 Your risk of developing ectropion increases with age.

 - skin cancer

 - growths on the eyelid (either cancerous or benign)

 - birth defects (due to genetic disorders such as Down syndrome)